 In this article, we’ll discuss the various funding sources that can help alleviate the financial burden of senior care and housing.

 Many seniors have saved for retirement and are financially ready to pay for senior care.
-Personal savings, pension payments, investments, family contributions, and retirement accounts can help pay for senior care and housing.
+Many use savings, pensions, IRAs, 401(k)s, investment accounts, and retirement income to help cover senior living costs.

 Don’t overlook the insurance options that can cover senior care costs: